This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

 Cargo is the package manager of Rust.
 And it can also create Rust projects:

-cargo new world_hello
+user $ cargo new world_hello && cd world_hello

 The created project has the following structure: